silverstripe-archive/silverstripe-express-theme/Readme.md

 # Express Theme
-This theme is designed to wrok with Silverstripe Express, found here:
+This theme is designed to work with Silverstripe Express, found here:

 https://github.com/silverstripe-droptables/silverstripe-installer (branch: ssexpress)